tomjoht/learnapidoc/_docs/the_writing_process/docapis_publishing.md

 A good cadence for sending this report is monthly, but you could also send it right after publishing if it's a huge release.
 In a monthly newsletter, I also recommend including some other sections, such as discussions of doc strategies, roadmap, and metrics.
 For more information on what to include, see [Sending doc status reports &mdash; a tool for visibility and relationship building](/learnapidoc/docapis_status_reports.html#frequency-format-audience).

 If there's one mistake most tech writers commit, it's being too quiet about the documentation they work on.
 If others don't know you wrote and published the new content, they might not understand your role, your contribution to the product release (which is surely being celebrated in circulating emails), or your value.
-This leads tech writers to feeling that they're second-class citizens, their contributions overlooked, and other negative attitudes.
+Being overlooked leads tech writers to feeling that they're second-class citizens, that their contributions overlooked, and other negative attitudes.
 The fix is simple: publicize what you publish.
+Really, you're a writer.
+Just write, only instead of docs, write the meta-docs that explain the details around what you just published.

+Visibility is simple &mdash; write content and share it with those around you.
+Repeat this process regularly, and soon everyone will know you.

 ## Next steps